PabDJ/pabdj.github.io/content/_index.md

 I am Pablo de Juan and I consider myself a passionate person who likes being involved in bleeding-edge technology.

 I am currently working at [Atos](https://atos.net/en/) as a Cybersecurity R&D Engineer.
-I have previously worked as an Embedded System Engineer at [Decentralized Security](https://decentralizedsecurity.es/) in which I was involved in cryptography projects.
+I have previously worked as a Cryptography Engineer at [Decentralized Security](https://decentralizedsecurity.es/).

 I have a keen interest in malware analysis, advanced persistent threats (APTs), threat intelligence and reverse engineering.